exercism/ocaml/exercises/nucleotide-count/README.md

   nucleotide occurs in the string.
 If the nucleotide `c` is invalid, or the DNA string contains an invalid nucleotide `c`, the result should be `Error c`.
-- Given an input DNA string, count all the nucleotides in the string and gather the result in a `Char.Map`.
+- Given an input DNA string, count all the nucleotides in the string and gather the result in a `Map`.
 If the DNA string contains an invalid nucleotide `c`, the result should be `Error c`.
 Otherwise the result should be `Ok map`.